marcinwitkowski/tm-clients/dictation/README.md

-# Python implementation of Techmo TTS gRPC client.
+# Python implementation of Dictation ASR gRPC client.

 ## How to prepare virtual environment and run Dictation Client on Windows 10